All Products

 Important

 After you enable MLPS Security Hardening, remote logons through SSH are prohibited for root users.
 You can use Virtual Network Computing (VNC) to log on to the OS from the ECS console and create regular users that are allowed to log on through SSH.
-For more information, see Connect to a Linux instance by using VNC.
+For more information, see Connect to an instance by using VNC.

 • OS Security Hardening: You can enable Alibaba Cloud Linux Security Hardening only when the system image is an Alibaba Cloud Linux 2 or Alibaba Cloud Linux 3 image.